Newsletter

 Buyer behaviour has also evolved.
 Today’s buyers are taking more time, asking better questions, and prioritizing long-term affordability and lifestyle fit.
 Conditional offers are once again the norm, and thoughtful decision-making has replaced the urgency seen in recent years.
 At the same time, inventory levels are more balanced, providing buyers with choice while still supporting steady sales activity.

-What hasn’t changed is Nanaimo’s strong lifestyle appeal.
+What hasn’t changed is Vancouver Island’s strong lifestyle appeal.
 Our region continues to attract buyers drawn to its natural beauty, outdoor recreation, and relative affordability compared to larger urban markets.
 Neighbourhood-specific trends remain important, and homes that are well-priced, professionally presented, and supported by a clear marketing strategy continue to stand out.

 For buyers, 2026 offers an opportunity to move forward with less pressure and greater clarity.
 For sellers, realistic pricing, strong presentation, and strategic marketing are key to achieving successful results.
-Overall, this year is shaping up to be one of steady momentum, balanced opportunity, and informed decision-making in the Nanaimo real estate market.
+Overall, this year is shaping up to be one of steady momentum, balanced opportunity, and informed decision-making in the Vancouver Island real estate market.

 Big News for Homebuyers!